MapsPeople/docs/src/cms/index.md

 There are several main pages in the CMS, those being "Map", "Solution Details" and "Deployment".
 "Solution Details" and "Deployment have further subpages.
 The heirachial structure is like this:

 * **Map** - The main page, this is where you manage your map.
-* **Solution Details** - A "behind-the-scenes" page, where you administrate things such as categories, types, visibility, etc.
+* **Solution Details** - A "behind-the-scenes" page, where you administrate things such as Categories, Types, Visibility, etc.
   * **Types** - Define "types" of location, such as "Canteen", "Bathroom", etc.
   * **Categories** - Similar to types, but in a broader sense - The types "Male Bathroom" and "Female Bathroom" might both belong to the category "Toilets".
   * **Type Visibility** - Define the zoom levels for which each type will appear on the map.